 Our 3 year old daughter went as a party hat which was a costume she absolutely loved!
 She still dresses up in it often :)

 And our 1 year old went as a birthday candle in a sheet cake wagon!
+Looking like a bobblehead figure!

 He was a big inspiration for this group costume as a whole because I was planning his one year birthday party at the same time so birthday things were on my mind!
 Plus, I knew I wanted to incorporate either his stroller or our wagon into his costume.
 Even if he had been walking great by that time, I would never plan on a baby doing well around the neighborhood for trick or treating!
 I’ve always loved the baby costumes that use transportation (there are some seriously genius stroller/wagon costumes out there!) so I was excited to try my hand at our own version and a sheet cake seemed to be the perfect fit.